blocksds/sdk/examples/readme.md

 - `graphics_3d`: 3D graphics features of the DS (alone or alongside 2D graphics).
 - `input`: How to get input data from the user (keyboard, keys, touch screen).
 - `ipc`: Transfer of information between the ARM9 and the ARM7.
+- `keyboard`: How to use the keyboard API of libnds.
 - `libxm7`: How to use the features of LibXM7.
 - `maxmod`: How to use the features of Maxmod.
 - `peripherals`: Using integrated, Slot-1 and Slot-2 peripherals.